b4ux1t3/adventofcode2015/day1/README.md

 #Instructions

-The only thing you have to do for this program is to make sure you have a file that is named `input` in the same directory as the executable (or as the `.go` file if you use `go run`).
+The only thing you have to do for this program is to make sure you have a file that is named `randout` in the same directory as the executable (or as the `.go` file if you use `go run`).
+You can change it to use the `input` file by changing the code and rebuilding the executable.

 Feel free to mess around with different files.